Two astronauts are left behind in space as Boeing's troubled capsule returns to Earth empty

 Williams stayed up late to see how everything turned out.
 “A good landing, pretty awesome,” said Boeing’s Mission Control.

-Cameras on the space station and a pair of NASA planes caught the capsule as a white streak coming in for the touchdown, which drew cheers and applause.
+Cameras on the space station and a pair of NASA planes caught the capsule as a white streak coming in for the touchdown, which drew cheer.

+There were some snags during reentry, including more thruster issues, but Starliner made a “bull’s-eye landing,” said NASA’s commercial crew program manager Steve Stich.

+Even with the safe return, “I think we made the right decision not to have Butch and Suni on board,” Stich said at a news conference early Saturday.
+“All of us feel happy about the successful landing.
+But then there’s a piece of us, all of us, that we wish it would have been the way we had planned it.”

 Starliner’s crew demo capped a journey filled with delays and setbacks.
 After the space shuttles retired more than a decade ago, NASA hired Boeing and SpaceX for orbital taxi service.
 Boeing ran into so many problems on its first test flight with no one aboard in 2019 that it had to repeat it.
 The 2022 do-over uncovered even more flaws and the repair bill topped $1 billion.